SI 2017 Forecasting & Empirical Methods

 9:15 am

-Alexander M. Chinco, Baruch College
+Alexander M. Chinco, Baruch College of the City University of New York

-Adam Clark-Joseph, University of Illinois at Urbana-Champaign
+Adam Clark-Joseph, University of Illinois Urbana-Champaign

 Mao Ye, Cornell University and NBER